Woven with Love: Making a Sustainable Funeral Wreath

-Of course, the oak for this very special tribute was cut from the royal gardens with permission from its owner!
-However woven wreaths can be created from other types of wood, ones which are more easily available for the florist.
-Willow is the most obvious candidate, also cornus (dogwood), birch, poplar and ash, each with a meaning which makes them not inappropriate for funerals:
+Woven wreaths can be created from a number of different types of plant material.
+Willow is the most obvious candidate, but you can also use cornus (dogwood), birch, poplar and ash, each with a meaning which makes them not inappropriate for funerals:

 Ash - Grandeur